-Widespread distortion of international trade in products crucial to reducing greenhouse gas emissions would compromise the prospects for success in the global climate change mitigation effort.
+Open, non-discriminatory trade is important for global success in defeating climate change.
+Widespread distortion of international trade in products crucial to reducing greenhouse gas emissions would damage the global climate change mitigation effort.

-Australia stands out in the world as the country with strongest comparative advantage in a wide range of industrial inputs with zero emissions-green iron and other metals; green transport fuels; green fertilisers; green explosives.
+Australia stands out in the world as the country with strongest comparative advantage in a wide range of industrial inputs with zero emissions-green iron and other metals;

+green transport fuels; green fertilisers; green explosives.
 Without Australia supplying these products in immense quantities to countries with poor renewable energy and biomass resources relative to economic size, there is no prospect for Northeast Asia and Europe achieving zero net emissions by mid-century.
 Get this right, and Australia makes it possible for the world to hold temperature increases to well below 2 degrees.
 Get it right, and Australia has the opportunity for one or two generations of full employment with rising incomes for a growing population.
 Australia playing this role will need to draw on large quantities of equipment and capital from China.
-Australia playing this role will require large expansion of exports to China as well as to Korea, Japan, Europe and eventually Southeast and South Asia.
+Australia playing this role will require large expansion of exports of zero-carbon goods to China as well as to Korea, Japan, Europe and eventually Southeast and South Asia.